 Yoga for Open Hips

-Turn sideways onto the left hip.
-Hold the right knee.
-Swing the torso so the right knee is all the way forward.
+Turn sideways onto your left hip.
+Hold your right knee, and swing your torso so that the right knee is all the way forward.

-Lift the right leg up and if you can stack the right leg over the left.
-Ease sideways, placing the right elbow over the right knee then twist.
+Lift your right leg and, if you can, stack the right leg over the left.
+Ease sideways, place your right elbow over your right knee, and twist.

-Inhale launch up and raise hands toward the ceiling.
-Get tall.
+Inhale, launch up, and raise your hands toward the ceiling.
+Get tall!

-Exhale, the left hand goes to the outer right knee.
+Exhale; your left hand goes to the outer right knee.
 Turn your left ribs forward and around.
-Then place the left elbow across right knee, twisting.
+Place your left elbow across the right knee, twisting.
 Wind out.

-Right foot inching sideways, cross the legs so ankles are wide apart, soles of feet toward the ceiling.
-Reach arms up and on the exhale walk the hands forward.
-If this is too much use your blanket or sit cross-legged and lean forward.
+Inching your right foot sideways, cross your legs so that the ankles are wide apart, with the soles of your feet toward the ceiling.
+Reach your arms up, and walk your hands forward on the exhale.
+If this is too much use your blanket, or sit cross-legged and lean forward.

-Release after several counts, and take your knuckles, drilling them into the arches of your feet.
-Massage the arches of the feet and pressure points there.
+Release after several counts, and drill your knuckles into the arches of your feet.
+Massage the arches of your feet and the pressure points there.

-Swing legs out and still bent, swing legs from left to right.
+Swing your legs out, and while still bent, swing them from left to right.

-Remove the blanket if using and swing to left hip, legs stacked and left leg on the floor, with knees bent.
-Grab the ankle and swing the top leg forward several times.
+If using a blanket, remove it now.
+Swing to the left hip, legs stacked and left leg on the floor, with your knees bent.
+Grab your ankle and swing the top leg forward several times.

 Move onto the right hip and repeat steps 1-9 for the opposite side.

-Move onto your back with the knees still bent.
-Windshield wiper the knees from right to left.
+Move onto your back with your knees still bent, and then windshield wiper your knees from right to left.

-Let the knees fall to one side then pick up your ankle and place it on the opposite knee.
-Stretch the arm (on the same side of the body as the leg that is resting on top) above the head.
+Let your knees fall to one side then pick up your ankle and place it on the opposite knee.
+Stretch your arm (on the same side of the body as the leg that is resting on top) above the head.
 Use the other hand to help stretch the arm.

-Release arm, and keeping ankle to knee bring both toward you, grabbing the foot to pull in closer.
+Release your arm, and while keeping your ankle to knee, bring both toward you, grabbing your foot to pull it in closer.
 Take your hand and press the bent knee away from you.
-If you’re able, stretch the leg your ankle is on toward the ceiling, grabbing the toes and pulling them toward you.
+If you’re able, stretch your leg until your ankle is pointing toward the ceiling – grabbing your toes and pulling them toward you.

-Release and go into happy baby pose.
-Let legs go to the side, knees toward you, grabbing a foot in each hand.
+Release, and go into the happy baby pose.
+Let your legs go to the side, knees toward you, grabbing a foot in each hand.

-Ease out and bring knees together, hands on knees.
-Swing knees in a circular motion, reversing after a few cycles.
+Ease out, and bring your knees together with your hands on your knees.
+Swing your knees in a circular motion, reversing after a few cycles.

-Place soles of feet together, knees wide apart, arms outstretched.
+Place the soles of your feet together, knees wide apart, arms outstretched.
 Stay here for ten deep breaths through the nose (or longer if you’d like).
-Close eyes and relax the face, the eyes, the space between the eyebrows.
+Close your eyes and relax your face, eyes, and the space between your eyebrows.

-Ease the legs to straight, let the toes turn out at an angle.
-Windshield wiper the feet.
+Ease your legs straight, then let your toes turn out at an angle.
+Windshield wiper your feet.

-Move the feet onto the floor and grab the back of the knees. using your core, slowly roll up and come back to sit.
+Move your feet onto the floor and grab the back of the knees.
+Using your core, slowly roll up and come back to sit.

 What Causes Tight Hips?

-Some of the causes of hip tightness include sitting for several hours a day like if you work in an office, stress from regular physical activity or sleeping on the side of the body all night long.
-It can also be caused by natural things, like if one leg is longer than the other or just the way you stand!
+Some of the causes of hip tightness include sitting for several hours a day, stress from regular physical activity, or sleeping on the side of the body all night long.
+It can also be caused by natural things, like if one leg is longer than the other or just how you stand!
 If you tend to lean into one hip it could cause hip tightness.

 How Do I Know If My Hips Are Tight?

 You may feel tightness in your hips for many reasons.
-It comes from tension across the hip flexors, the muscles that connect the upper leg to the hip.
-You will often feel this tightness in the lower groin area or have lower back pain.
-Sometimes you may even experience hamstring strains associated with hip tightness.
-It can sometimes lead to issues in the lower back or knees.
+The tightness comes from the tension across your hip flexors (the muscles that connect your upper leg to the hip).
+You will often feel this tightness in the lower groin area or might have lower back pain.
+Sometimes you may even experience hamstring strains associated with hip tightness, which can occasionally lead to issues in the lower back or knees.
 One way to determine if your hips are tight is through the Thomas Test.